 How Can We Make Them Better?

-More Frequent, Less Formal Evaluations.
-Reviewing performance weekly, monthly, and quarterly tends to be less threatening.
-It’s also more practical – employees have time to make adjustments and act upon the feedback shared.
 Organizations today move more quickly than ever before.
-A once-a-year check-in is too little, too late.
-Plus, this way, by the time you reach the annual review, it’s really just a wrap up of the past four quarterly discussions – there should be no surprises for the employee, significantly reducing any stress or anxiety the employee may experience in the process.
+A once-a-year check-in is often too little, too late.
+Reviewing performance weekly, monthly and quarterly tends to be less threatening.
+It’s also more practical – employees are able to adjust and act upon the feedback shared with enough time to achieve different results for the organization.
+Even better, by the time you reach the annual review, it’s really just a wrap-up of the past four quarterly discussions.
+There should be no surprises for the employee, significantly reducing any stress or anxiety the employee may experience in the process.

-Avoid the Recency Effect.
+Pro-Tip: Avoid the Recency Effect.
 Don’t overly focus on or emphasize the most recent events, when the review is supposed to cover a longer period of time.
 This is another reason we like more frequent evaluations.

-Tough annual reviews and grading employees are common in the for-profit industry.
-Think: Jack Welch of GE.
-(However, even companies known for the toughest review systems have recently begun revamping them.)
-While performance reviews are a tool that can be relevant and helpful in the social sector, don’t fall for two common social sector traps on either end of the spectrum:
+Tough annual reviews and ranking employees is far more common in the for-profit sector than the nonprofit sector (Think: Jack Welch of GE).
+Nevertheless, performance reviews are a powerful tool that, when done right, can be relevant and helpful in the social sector.
+But make sure to avoid two common social sector traps along the way: